SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 ````
 **DECLARE THE ENVIROMENTAL VARIABLES BEFORE THE IMAGE TAG/ID OR THEY WILL NOT BE PASSED.**

-**EDIT TO YOUR ADDRESS / THREAD COUNT / POOL ORDER / PROXY, REMOVE PROXY VARS IF NOT UNUSED**
+**EDIT TO YOUR ADDRESS / THREAD COUNT / POOL ORDER / PROXY, REMOVE PROXY VARS IF UNUSED**

 ## **🤖 Use my SDNautocomp script if you wish to compile the official miner automatically [Linux/WSL/Android]**
 ```